 It is the beaches of Port Antonio which put it on the map.
 Though the waters can sometimes be rough, there is no doubting their almost pristine beauty – and the fact that they are far less crowded than other resort towns on the island is a bonus that most visitors appreciate.
 Here you'll find a mixture of public and private beaches, but even on private shores you can pay for entrance.

-Another good choice for snorkelers is Navy Island.
-Navy Island is only accessible by boat.
+Navy Island: Navy Island is only accessible by boat.

-The beaches in Port Antonio are provided in the table below.
+The beaches in Port Antonio are displayed in the following chart.

 |Blue Lagoon||0.5 mi.
 Southeast of Central Port Antonio||East|

 |Crusoe's Beach||1.0 mi.
 West-Northwest of Central Port Antonio||East|

 |Folly Ruins Beach||0.9 mi.
 East-Northeast of Central Port Antonio||East|

 |Navy Island||0.5 mi.
 North of Central Port Antonio||East|